vlopezalvarez/ietf-l3-isis-topology/I-D/draft-ogondio-opsawg-isis-topology.md

 ## YANG Model Overview

 The abstract (base) network data model is defined in the "ietf-network" module of {{!RFC8345}}.
-The ISIS-topology builds on the network data model defined in the "ietf-network" module {{!RFC8345}}, augmenting the nodes with isis information, which anchor the links and are contained in nodes).
+The ISIS-topology builds on the network data model defined in the "ietf-network" module {{!RFC8345}}, augmenting the nodes with ISIS information, which anchor the links and are contained in nodes).

 The set of parameters and augmentations are included just a node level.
 Each parameter and description are detailed following: